 Annually, and whenever a change or discovery is made, you should look at your policy and check that it accurately reflects your business in its current form.
 You should check that the goals you outline in the policy are still being met – for instance, as a result of changes you’ve made to your business – and that your priorities in health and safety are still present, accurate and effective.

 You should also look at those areas of your business where changes or discoveries have been made, or an incident has taken place, and conduct a risk assessment.
 This can include:

 It’s important to record your findings from the risk assessment and amend your policy accordingly.
 You should have already carried out a risk assessment when first putting your health and safety policy together, but a second assessment should be made to check that all current hazards have been identified.
-You can find out more about how to carry one out in our guide to risk assessment.

 Once you’ve conducted your risk assessment and all relevant information has been collated and recorded, you should update your policy to include your new procedures and the key goals you hope to achieve.
 For instance, the safety checks you’ll start to ensure equipment is continuously safe for your staff use, or the role you’ve created to carry out regular inspections.